nelishahapuni/swift-masterlist/README.md

 ```
 - managing shared data and configuration by injecting values into views

-# Struct VS Class
+# Structs VS Classes
 Struct (Value Type)
-- Best to start with, if class not yet needed (SwiftUI)
+- best to start with, if class not yet needed (SwiftUI)
-- Mutating func - change value of properties & write it back to the original structure
+- mutating func - change value of properties & write it back to the original structure
 - properties of instance aren’t mutable (can’t be modified)
+- allocated on Stack

 Class
-- Inheritance, init/deinit, ARC
+- inheritance, init/deinit, ARC
 - properties of instance are mutable (can be modified)
+- allocated on Heap

 BOTH
-- Conform to protocols
+- conform to protocols
-- Encapsulation & abstraction
+- encapsulation & Abstraction

 # Auto Layout
 Importance: